moovfinancial/moov-dotnet/README.md

 # moovfinancial/moov-dotnet

 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
-We offer SDKs for our customers to integrate with Moov's APIs.
+Moov-dotnet is an open source C# library for integrating with Moov's API.

 ## Table of contents